miraheze/statichelp/content/tech-docs/Tech:SSH_fingerprints.md

 title: Tech:SSH fingerprints
 ---

-Before connecting to a server over SSH, it is very important to verify the identity of that server.
-Don't ignore the warning, otherwise you could end up sending your private key to an attacker.
+Before connecting to a server over SSH, it is very important to verify the identity of that server. <ins>Don't</ins> ignore the warning, otherwise you could end up sending your private key to an attacker.

 If you are in doubt during the verification of a fingerprint, please contact an Infrastructure Specialist.